doars/staark/README.md

 )
 ```

-In the example above you can see that the `node` function has been replace with tag specific functions.
-And the `active` class of the `h1` as well as the `background-color` of the `span` depend on the `active` state.

-Well then what is the catch?
-Unfortunately you need to provided the view functions, which doesn't sound that hard.
-The keys however leading up a view must be unique.
+Then what is the catch?
+Well you need to provide the view functions with a key.
+Which doesn't sound that bad.
+Unfortunately the keys leading up a view must be unique.
 Have a look at the sample below.
 In order for it to work one, or both, of the keys need to be changed otherwise two views will have the path `root/field` associated with it.
-For instance to `root/field-name` and `root/field-email`.
+For instance it could be changed to `root/field-name` and `root/field-email`.

 ```JavaScript
 import { app, node, view } from '@doars/staark'